NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

     - For example, as in [AA2].

-- Modeling the war impact on countries' economics and populations
+- Modeling the war impact on countries' economics and population.

-- Modeling the role of propaganda
+- Modeling the impact of propaganda.

-- Make interactive interfaces with knobs for the parameters

-    - With selectors of scenarios based on known battles.
+- Creation of interactive interfaces with knobs for the parameters, and selectors of scenarios based on known battles.

 ## Setup